electrickite/shibboleth/README.md

 ### Set Up ###

-In order to authenticate MODX users, you must create a Shibboleth handler resource to process the login requests.
+In order to authenticate MODX users, you must create a Shibboleth handler to process the login requests.
+The handler can be either a MODX resource or a PHP script.

+#### Handler Resource ####

   1. Create a new document in a context accessible by anonymous users (typically the 'web' context)